Maximising the Utility of Validation Sets for Imbalanced Noisy-label Meta-learning: Experiments

-\subsection{Symmetric Noise}
+\subsection{Symmetric noise}

-\cref{tab:table_2} shows the test accuracy of many methods, including meta-learning based approaches that require a clean validation set (indicated with \textsuperscript{T}) and others that automatically build their validation sets, at various level of noise rates ranging from 20\% to 80\%.
-In general, the proposed method outperforms most of the previous methods, even though we do not require a clean validation set.
-The slightly lower performance than Distill on CIFAR100 at 80\% noise rate can be explained by Distill's large manually curated clean validation set with 10 clean samples per class.
-In addition, as shown in~\cref{fig:probe_acc}, at 80\% symmetric noise rate, a significant portion (20\% to 45\%) of our clean validation set contains noisy samples at the final training stages, which deteriorates the efficacy of our approach.
-We also carry out additional experiments with different validation set sizes to fairly compare with Distill in \cref{sec:additional_symmetric_noise_results}, in which our method outperforms Distill by 1 to 3\% in majority of scenarios.
-Overall, these results show that a pseudo-clean, balanced, and informative validation set, can outperform a randomly-collected clean validation set in most symmetric noise scenarios.
-Our results also set new state-of-the-art (SOTA) results on the symmetric label noise benchmarks for methods that do not require clean validation set.
+\cref{tab:table_2} shows the test accuracy results on symmetric noise rates varying from 20\% to 80\% for different meta-learning approaches that require a clean validation set (indicated with \textsuperscript{T}) and others that automatically build validation sets.
+INOLML outperforms all previous methods in most cases.
+The slightly lower performance than Distill on CIFAR100 at 80\% noise rate can be explained by Distill's large manually-curated clean validation set with 10 clean samples per class.
+In addition, as shown in Figure~\ref{fig:probe_acc}, at 80\% symmetric noise rate, a significant proportion (20\% to 45\%) of our clean validation set $\mathcal{D}^{(v)}$ contains noisy samples at the final training stages.
+This, however, deteriorates the efficacy of our approach.
+Note that it is reasonable that the noise rate increases in the validation set as training progresses because our method prioritises the more informative samples (or harder samples) over clean ones to be included in the validation set at each epoch.
+Such prioritisation results in a decrease in the cleanliness of our validation set as the model gets more accurate.
+We also carry out additional experiments with different validation set sizes to fairly compare with Distill in \cref{sec:additional_symmetric_noise_results}.
+In particular, our method outperforms Distill by 1\% to 3\% in most scenarios.
+Overall, these results show that a pseudo-clean, balanced, and informative validation set, can outperform a randomly-collected clean validation set in symmetric noise scenarios.
+Our results also set new SOTA results on the symmetric label noise benchmarks for methods without a clean validation set.

-\subsection{Asymmetric Noise}
+\subsection{Asymmetric noise}